The valuation theory of deeply ramified fields and its connection with defect extensions: Preliminaries

 \subsection{1-units and $p$-th roots in valued fields of mixed characteristic}

-Throughout this section, $(K,v)$ will be a valued field of characteristic zero and residue characteristic $p>0$, with valuation ring $\cO$ and valuation ideal $\cM$.
+\mbox{ }\sn Throughout this section, $(K,v)$ will be a valued field of characteristic zero and residue characteristic $p>0$, with valuation ring $\cO$ and valuation ideal $\cM$.
 We assume that $v$ is extended to the algebraic closure $\tilde{K}$ of $K$.

-A \bfind{1-unit} in $(K,v)$ is an element of the form $u=1+b$ with $b\in\cM$; in other words, $u$ is a unit in $\cO$ with residue 1.
-We will call the value $v(u-1)$ the \bfind{level} of the 1-unit $u$.
+We will need a few easy observations about the relation of congruences and powers of elements. \begin{lemma} 1) If $b_1,\ldots,b_n\in\cO$, then